Discrete ABP Estimate and Convergence Rates for Linear Elliptic Equations in Non-divergence Form: Approximation of uniformly elliptic equations

 \section{Approximation of uniformly elliptic equations}

-In this section, we discuss the approximation, proposed by L. Caffarelli and L. Silvestre in \cite{CaffarelliSilvestre10}, for the linear elliptic PDE in non-divergence form \eqref{pde} by the integro-differential equation \eqref{integro-differential-operator}.
-We also propose a modification of the second difference $\du x y$ near the boundary $\bdry$ which preserves the second order accuracy.
+In this section, we discuss the approximation proposed by L. Caffarelli and L. Silvestre in \cite{CaffarelliSilvestre10} for the linear elliptic PDE in non-divergence form \eqref{pde} by the integro-differential equation \eqref{integro-differential-operator}.
+We also propose a modification of the second difference $\du x y$ near $\bdry$ which avoids extending the functions outside $\Omega$.